axiomhq/axiom-go/examples/README.md

 ## OpenTelemetry usage

+- [otelinstrument](otelinstrument/main.go): How to instrument the Axiom Go client using OpenTelemetry.
 - [oteltraces](oteltraces/main.go): How to ship traces to Axiom using the OpenTelemetry Go SDK and the Axiom SDKs `otel` helper package.